shageenthsandrakumar/Project-Euler/problem_1/README.md

 - `threshold` can be changed to compute the sum below any upper limit.
 - Using the arithmetic series formula is faster and more efficient than iterating through all numbers.
-- This README fully explains the problem, approach, code, example, and reasoning, making it portfolio-ready for employers.
-- Future solutions for Problem 1 can be added as `solution_2.py`, `solution_3.py`, etc.